 Recommended: Biology; Chemistry.

 The McCain lab engineers miniature human tissues, known as "Organs on Chips", for studying human diseases and developing new drug targets.
 The SHINE student would assist a postdoc or graduate student in data analysis using common engineering tools like ImageJ, Matlab, and Tinkercad.
 In addition, the student would learn about LLSE lab techniques including cell culture, imaging, microcontact printing, and device fabrication.
-SHINE student would be in an experimental research lab.

 - COMPUTATIONAL MEDICAL